miracuse/miracuse.github.io/docs/classes/soldier/specializations.md

 ---
 layout: default
-title: Subclasses
+title: Specializations
 parent: Soldier
 grand_parent: Classes
 nav_order: 1
 ---

-# Subclasses
+# Specializations

-**Subclasses** are specializations for each class that determine which [Kits](kits.md) a player can use.
+**Specializations** are specializations for each class that determine which [Kits](kits.md) a player can use.
 New characters start with one subclass, gaining more the longer they adventure.
-Additional information can be found on the [subclass page](../subclasses.html).

 ### <span style="color: {{ site.soldier_color }}">Fencer</span>

 A Soldier trained in numerous combat techniques.
 The Fencer's abilities border on the supernatural.
-They can strike with pinpoint accuracy, create cutting blades of wind, and draw on their own Physical health to fuel powerful strikes.
+They can create cutting blades of wind, curve bullets around walls, and draw on their own Physical health to fuel techniques.

 ### <span style="color: {{ site.soldier_color }}">Knight</span>